Events

 Mining History of the Cerrillos Hills

 Cerrillos Amigos would like to share a video we think everyone would enjoy.
-In the Mining History of the Cerrillos Hills, historian Bill Baxter describes the beginnings of the area's first mines.
-Cerrillos Hills State Park contains a little over 5 miles of trails and is located on the southern edge of the Cerrillos mining district.
+In Mining History of the Cerrillos Hills, historian Bill Baxter describes the beginnings of the area's first mines.
+Cerrillos Hills State Park contains 5+ miles of trails and is located on the southern edge of the Cerrillos mining district.

 Mining History of the Cerrillos Hills - YouTube